karthikknidhi/SignInApp/README.md

 <u>https://singnin006.herokuapp.com/</u>

-The page that lists all the customers of that particular day
+The page that lists all the customers for that specific day

 <u>https://singnin006.herokuapp.com/signin.html<u>